PubInv/general-purpose-alarm-device/README.md

 # Stand-alone or Sub-assembly

 Our fully finished design includes a printed wiring assembly and an enclosure.
-All the free and open source KiCad schematic printed circuit assembly files are provided so that users could fabricate just the PCB and use in an enclosure iof their own design.
+All the free and open source KiCad schematic printed circuit assembly files are provided so that users could fabricate just the PCB and use in an enclosure of their own design.
-The enclosure is designed in the free open source SCAD and we provide the enclosure design source files.
-Users could fabricate this enclosure as is or develope a modifed enclosure with their own features from the files we provided.
+The enclosure is designed in the free open source SCAD, and we provide the enclosure design source files.
+Users could fabricate this enclosure as is or develop a modified enclosure with their own features from the files we provided.

 # The Arduino UNO Like Platform

 The implementation is Arduino UNO like.
 A USB interface to an ATmega328 controller is provided for Arduino IDE compatibility.
 UNO footprint for shields is provided.
 This allows a typical Arduino serial port interface for development and debugging.
 There are holes on the PDB into which the female Dupont headers can be soldered so that UNO shields could be used for feature enhancement and evaluation.
-Thought the enclosure is not desined for a shield.
+Thought the enclosure is not designed for a shield.
 The enclosure design is open source so that interested persons could design an enclosure for their requirements.

 # How is the alarm signal received?